zzFluke/linux_files/README_arch.md

    ```
    to disable annoying beeps when screen locks.

-3. Open Gnome Disk Utility, edit mount options for external drives to mount at startup.

-4. Set primary monitor display, if necessary.

-5. add chromium shortcut to task bar.
+3. add chromium shortcut to task bar.
 The executable is `/usr/bin/chromium`, the icon is at
    `/usr/share/app-info/icons/archlinux-arch-extra/128x128/chromium_chromium.png`.

 ### CLion